 The northern end of Vancouver Island in BC, Canada is truly a spectacular place.
 Even though it’s somewhat in the middle of nowhere and fairly quiet, you could call this a dense city when it comes to wildlife in the area.
 It’s basically a natural Zoo.

-I was lucky enough to spend four summers of my life here around 2010 to 2014.
+I was lucky enough to spend four summers of my life here from 2010 to 2014.
 I would guide multi-day trips in sea kayaks all around speckles of wild islands.
 We’d weave our way from Telegraph Cove to Guildford Island dodging sea lions, orcas, bald eagles, seals, and the occasional humpback.
 Although the orca was what most people paid to see, for me it was a special treat to see a humpback.
 They would slowly move along or hang around in the same place stirring up the herring and feeding for hours.
 I always saw them as the zen masters of the sea from the way they’d creep along, slowly breathing, gentle in their ways.
 It always reminded me to slow down and be in the moment.

 The first time I saw a humpback was at my sea kayak staff training weekend.
 I was standing on a cliff and directly underneath my feet the gentle giant swam by.
 Of course, I was so moved I had to hide my tears from my new fellow co-workers.
 These beautiful creatures were 90% extinct in 1966 and have slowly been on the rise since then.